 As computer vision is becoming increasingly sophisticated, it brings business benefits to a wide variety of industries.
-It is a powerful tool with the potential to improve processes and results in many contexts.
+From defect detection to loss prevention, computer vision is a powerful tool with the potential to improve processes and results in many contexts.
 But before we dive into the use cases of computer vision, let’s define what it is.

 Facial recognition is often seen in a bad light due to our fear of Orwellian surveillance states.
 But facial recognition – when used for the public good especially in the form of facial authentication – can bring numerous benefits.
 Because while facial recognition certainly can be employed in some shady ways, facial authentication actually increases individual security rather than decreases it.